 So even though this isn’t technically a public speaking tip, I’m giving it to myself as well as to you: Lift your head up.
 Lean back.
 Put your phone down.
 Go someplace.

-Walk away from public speaking overload as soon as it strikes, so that you can walk back to the podium feeling refreshed, relaxed, and ready.
+Walk away from public speaking burnout as soon as it strikes, so that you can walk back to the podium feeling refreshed, relaxed, and ready.